 Maybe it’s how the buildings don’t change; how the businesses don’t cater to the whims of tourists; how the Provencal attitude towards fresh, accessible food means that despite being in the most beautiful place in the world, you can still eat a wheel of fresh cheese for under two euros and a baguette for 75 centimes.
 Ahh, Southern France.
 You just get me.

-Best Villages in Provence
+My Favorite 6 Villages to Stay in Provence

 The architecture matches this intense hue with buildings to match.
-The facades look as if the paint was taken straight from the cliffs.
+The orange facades of the buildings look as if the paint was taken straight from the cliffs themselves — because it was!

 Roussillon is definitely one of the livelier of the villages in Provence in terms of nightlife.
 When we went, there was a massive assembly of people assembled watching a soccer game, with pop and dance music blaring loudly.
 There were plenty of restaurants and shopping opportunities.